jwang/todos/README.md

 * [Sproutcore Training: Part 6 - Automated Testing](http://vimeo.com/26026503)

 ### Lessons Learned
+The below is a short synopsis.
+For more detailed see the [Notes](https://github.com/jwang/todos/blob/master/Notes.md)

 #### Continuous Integration
 * Setting up Travis-CI to run Jasmine tests isn't that bad.
 [Example